 In September 2017 I participated in an expert meeting for mapping the research on Gender and ICTs (Information and Communication Technologies) in Malaysia, organized by the Women's Rights Program at the Association for Progressive Communications (APC).
-This event brought together researchers, academics and activists from all continents.
+This event brought together researchers, academics and activists from a variety of backgrounds.
 The conversations span around 4 research areas: Access, Economy and Labour, Embodiment and Social Movements and Activisms.
-Here I compile the general points that serve as a framework for those who want to understand this topic and the discussions that surround it in the field of research, academia and activism.
+Here I compile the general points that serve as a framework for those who want to understand the topic of Gender and ICTs and the discussions that surround it in the fields of research, academia and activism.

 The full report can be downloaded from this link.
 Each of these topics is explained in depth in the document.

 What is meant by "access"?

-The dominant discourses from policy circles define access to ICTs as the physical infrastructure needed to access an internet connection.
+Dominant discourses from policy circles define access to ICTs as the physical infrastructure needed to access an internet connection.
 This means cables, towers and metrics of connectivity.
 Under this logic, as long as there is an internet tower near a village, one can assume that the people around, and specially women, are accessing the internet.
 However, this techno-centric perspective dismisses power relations in any social setting.
-Even if the infrastructure to access the internet is available, women, kids, and less privileged groups will not necessarily adopt or enjoy universal, affordable, unconditional, significant access to its benefits.
+Even if infrastructure to access the internet is available, women, kids, and less privileged groups will not necessarily adopt or enjoy universal, affordable, unconditional, significant access to its benefits.
 Serious obstacles prevent them from accessing a digital device and feeling safe using it.
-For example, abusive environments, the specific relations with her relatives, the possibilities that she has for navigating the public space etc. Once a women has accessed the internet as a space for self-expression, there are another set of obstacles that make it difficult for us to enjoy the whole spectrum of information as a commons.
-When technology is located in a patriarchal and oppressive context, even if it is used by women and gives her apparent freedoms, technology may be aggravating the inequality.
+For example, abusive environments, power relations at the household and neighborhood levels, the set of possibilities she has for navigating the public space etc. In other words, once a women has accessed the internet as a space for self-expression, there are another set of obstacles that make it difficult for us to enjoy the whole spectrum of information as a commons.
+When technology is located in a patriarchal and oppressive context, even if it is used by women and gives her apparent freedoms, technology may be aggravating inequality.

 Mere access is therefore insufficient.
 Meaningful access depends on how and the extent to which women use ICTs.